timestocome/RaspberryPi-Robot/README.md

-SoftwareSetup.txt has links to any software I use along with any instructions needed to set it up HardwareSetup.txt will have links and detailed directions once I have all the hardware setup
+SoftwareSetup.txt has links to any software I use along with any instructions needed to set it up

+HardwareSetup.txt will have links and detailed directions once I have all the hardware setup

+PartsList.txt has parts listed as I acquire and add them